 Perform media changes of the culture plates as described in step 2.3 on days 0 and 1 of differentiation and then every second day until day 25.

-From day 5, shift media gradually as described in detail in Table 3.
+From day 5, shift media formulation gradually as described in detail in Table 3.

 On day 11, add mDA neuron differentiation medium supplemented with CHIR (until day 13), BDNF, AA1, GDNF, db-cAMP, TGFß3 and DAPT (see the Table of Materials).